 To date, there is no evidence to suggests that people with the above chronic conditions are more likely to contract this coronavirus, only that they are at an increased risk of developing severe illness if they catch it.

-There is still not enough evidence to say how COVID-19 interacts with Parkinson’s disease.
-COVID-19 is a very new disease and though scientists around the world are working around the clock to learn as much as they can, it will take time for a clearer picture of COVID-19 to be developed.
+There is still not enough evidence to say how COVID-19 interacts with Parkinson’s disease, though a recent study found that COVID-19 may worsen some symptoms of Parkinson’s, such as motor performance (increasing daily "off" times), fatigue, and urinary urgency/incontinence (source).
+However, COVID-19 is a very new disease and though scientists around the world are working around the clock to learn as much as they can, it will take time for a clearer picture of COVID-19 to be developed.

 It is important you continue to receive your regular medical care for Parkinson’s disease.
 Check with your healthcare team about future appointments.
 If you have symptoms of a respiratory illness (fever, cough, sore throat, feeling unwell), please call your healthcare team ahead of any appointments so they can prepare to ensure everyone’s safety.